Belmeken–Sestrimo–Chaira Hydropower Cascade: Chaira–Stankovi Baraki junction

 The second level of gathering derivations is situated at an altitude of 1,200 m and encompasses a total territory of 238 km^{2}.
 Part of the accumulated water is pumped upstream to the Belmeken Reservoir and the rest is utilized at the power stations downstream.
 There are three derivations — the Maritsa 1200 derivation that catches water from the Maritsa drainage, the Chairska derivation that gathers water from the Chairska reka; and the Yadenitsa derivation that gathers water from the river Yadenitsa, a right tributary of the Maritsa.

 The waters from the second level derivations flow to the small reservoir of Stankovi Baraki, constructed in 1965–1974 at the narrowest point of the Kriva reka valley.
 It regulates the inflow and serves as the lower leveler of the Belkmeken PSHPP.
-Its has a stone dam and a total volume of 0.42 million m^{3} Stankovi Baraki is linked with the Chaira Reservoir, following the construction of the later, via a derivation.
+It has a stone dam and a total volume of 0.42 million m^{3} Stankovi Baraki is linked with the Chaira Reservoir, following the construction of the later, via a derivation.

 The Chaira Reservoir is situated about 5 km east of Belmeken on the Chairska reka and was built in 1975–1989.
 It has a concrete gravity dam with a height of 86.2 m that forms a lake with an area of 0.2 km^{2} and total volume of 5.6 million m^{3}.
 It serves as the lower leveler of the Chaira and Belmeken PSHPPs.
 The Chaira Reservoir has a limited catchment area of its own and is mainly fed by water from the Belmeken Reservoir, processed by the two power plants.

 A third reservoir, Yadenitsa, is planned to be linked with the Chaira and Stankovi Baraki Reservoirs, in order to increase the leveling and cumulative capacity of the Chaira and Belmeken PSHPPs.
 Its dam is planned to reach a height of 109.2 m and a length of 315 m and will form a lake with a volume of 14.2 million m^{3}.
 It will be connected with the Chaira Reservoir via a 6.8 km reverse tunnel.
 Construction began in 1997 but stalled in 2005 due to lack of funds.